This article covers the 13 Best Party Board Games For Adults in 2021. Looking for a casual fun night with friends? Don’t look any further.

 Skill factor: Just like Trivial Pursuit, the main skill you need is to be knowledgeable of things.
 There are no other strategies in the game.

 Luck factor: In each ring, there are only several tiles, where you will have the option to advance to the higher ring.
 So, if you keep missing them, you can’t advance, even if you answer everything right.
 But usually, it isn’t a game-breaking problem (you can move both left or right), so the luck factor in Wit’s End is still considered low.

 Wit’s End uses a cleverly designed board, made of four (+central tile) concentric circles.
 Players start on the largest circle, on which they move with the help of a die, answering questions on the way.

 Answer correctly, and you have another throw of the die.
 Answer incorrectly, it’s the next player’s turn.

 Certain tiles on each circle have connections to the next circle.
-If players answer correctly on such a tile, they advance one circle towards the middle of the board.
-The first player to reach the central tile and answers correctly is declared the winner.
+If players answer correctly on such a tile, they advance one circle toward the middle of the board.
+The first player to reach the central tile and answer correctly is declared the winner.

 There are 200 questions of all sorts of themes, but instead of categories, the questions are characterized by type:

 - Teaser requires you to solve a riddle.

 - In Odd1Out you choose one out of the four answers, that does not relate to others.